Generic name: rotigotine (transdermal) [ roe-TIG-oh-teen ]

 swelling in your hands or feet, rapid weight gain;

 sleep problems (insomnia); or

-mild redness where the patch was worn.
+redness, itching, or swelling where a patch was worn.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.